sjolicoeur/urban_planner_api/README.md

 Urban Planner is a jail orchestration system, meant to provision jails on a single node and later on multiple nodes.
 Provisionned jails will be wired up for the user to be fronted by a local load-balancer, basic logging, ssh capabilities, ssh port forwarding and extendable sidecars for maintenance (see DRiD).

+Urban Planner API is the interim between the CLI and the orchestrator ([Architect](https://github.com/sjolicoeur/architect_up/)).
+It is itself a jailed process.

 # Installation

 Deploy one of the made images: